fkluger/cuboids_revisited/README.md

 --consac_gpu GPU_ID
 ```

-Cuboid fitting (CPU recommended if you have a lot of cores, GPU will be slower):
+Cuboid fitting (CPU recommended if you have a lot of cores, GPU will be slower, but your mileage may vary):
 ```
 --consac_gpu GPU_ID
 ```